Flashbacks and Flash Forwards

 How to do it

-With a group that has created a still image, explain that when you clap your hands, you would like them to move silently in slow-motion to where their character was a few moments before.
+With a group that has created a freeze-frame, explain that when you clap your hands, you would like them to move silently in slow-motion to where their character was a few moments before.
 When they are frozen still in the new image, you can use thought-tracking to explore character motivation.

 Now ask them to move back to their original image – which is the present moment.
 Then you can use Flash Forwards – participants move in slow-motion to indicate where their characters might be a short time after this moment.
 In this way you have created an episode with a beginning, middle and end and can develop it in any number of ways.